 \subsection{Dynamic Cell Coverage Area and Trajectory Planning}

-One of the interesting features of ABS network over TCN is its dynamically changing cellular coverage which depends mainly on ABS's altitude, power and propagation environment.
-Reference \cite{6863654} studies the optimal altitude of ABS in Suburban, Urban, Dense Urban and Urban High Rise environments for maximum cell coverage.
+One of the interesting features of the ABS network over TCN is its dynamically changing cellular coverage which depends mainly on ABS's altitude, power, and propagation environment.
+Reference \cite{6863654} studies the optimal altitude of ABS in Suburban, Urban, Dense Urban, and Urban High Rise environments for maximum cell coverage.
 Also, the probability of Line-of-Sight (LoS) is an important factor for an ABS which depends on the type of propagation environment and elevation angle between the ABS and the ground user.
-A closed-form expression for the probability of LoS is also provided in \cite{6863654}.
-To obtain appropriate coverage control, the major design constraints that need to be optimized are ABS altitude and power.
-However, in multi-tier architecture, ABS cell coverage would be affected by the intercell interference from other ABS cells, microcells and macrocell.
-Therefore, appropriate trajectory planning of ABS is needed to avoid cell overlaps taking into account the UAVs' flying speed, direction, and acceleration with certain perturbation that may arise due to wind gusts, which also brings another constraint for mobility control.
+A closed-form expression for the probability of LoS is also provided in \cite{6863654}. \textit{To obtain appropriate coverage control, the major design constraints that need to be optimized are ABS altitude and power.} However, in a multi-tier architecture, ABS cell coverage would be affected by the inter-cell interference from other ABS cells, microcells, and macrocells.
+Therefore, appropriate trajectory planning of ABS is needed to avoid cell overlaps considering the drones' flying speed, direction, and acceleration.